 Registration is a two-part process: the bidding period and the add/drop period.
 An automated bidding algorithm enrolls students in courses based on the number of points bid for courses and a fixed set of criteria described in the Year-Long Registration Guide.
-Students register via ABRA, the Auction Based Registration Algorithm accessed at https://abra.law.nyu.edu/abra.
+Students register via COURSES at https://courses.law.nyu.edu.

-After the bidding period, students may make changes to their schedules during the add/drop period.
-Once the add/drop period ends in September, spring add/drop resumes in December and January.
+After the bidding period for each semseter, students may make changes to their schedules during the add/drop period.
+There will be one spring 2017 bidding cycle in August.
+There will be a second spring 2017 bidding cycle in late October.
+Spring 2017 add/drop cycles will begin in early November.
 Registering for the entire year during the summer requires careful planning and attention to dates, deadlines, and bidding selections as well as the results of the bidding cycles.

-If you are admitted in a program that begins in the spring or otherwise do not begin registration until after September, you may participate in add/drop beginning in December; there is no bidding period available.
+If you are admitted in a program that begins in the spring or otherwise do not begin registration until after September, you may participate in the second spring 2017 bidding cycle in late October.

 See the Registration Calendar for bidding period and add/drop dates for all students.